Introduction to DDD Lite: When microservices in Go are not enough

 I recognize that my code will be used in ways I cannot anticipate, in ways it was not designed, and for longer than it was ever intended.

-From my observation, when you are sure that the object that you use is always valid, it helps to avoid a lot of if
+From my observation, when you’re sure that the object you use is always valid, it helps avoid a lot of ifs and bugs.
+You’ll also feel much more confident knowing that you can’t do anything stupid with the current code.

-Our goal is to do validation in only one place (good DRY) and ensure that nobody can change the internal state of the Hour
+Our goal is to do validation in only one place (good DRY) and ensure that nobody can change the internal state of Hour.
+The only public API of the object should be methods describing behaviors.
+No dumb getters and setters!
+We also need to put our types in a separate package and make all attributes private.

 type Hour struct {